btk/pre-require/README.md

 # Pre-require

-Pre-require is a small global script, helps you create a module of array object with required assets from the folder that you point out.
+Pre-require is a small global script, which helps you create a module of array objects with required assets from the folder that you direct it to.

-This small trick would help you in the situations that you might need to use variables while fetching assets.
+This small trick helps you in situations that you might need to use variables while fetching assets.

 **For Example:**

-Lets say I have 10 images named as;
+Lets say I have 10 images named as:
 - image1.png
 - image2.png
 - ...